Working with parents

 This is given to all new parents as their children start school and then each September thereafter.
 It indicates the ways that parents and the school can support each other to provide the best for the child.
 Parents keep the agreement and return a slip to the office to say that they have received it.

 A copy of the school’s behavior policy and anti-bullying policy are also included in the information that parents receive when their children start at Barlow Hall.

 Sharon Drinkwater, the School’s Attendance Support Worker, is available on a daily basis to speak with parents who require assistance with a wide range of issues, from bedtime routines and children’s attendance to personal problems which are impacting on their children.

-The school has an excellent record of initiating and completing Common Assessment Frameworks (CAFs) to support families and has helped many parents to achieve the aims of the CAFs.
+The school has an excellent record of initiating and completing EHA's, Early Help Assessment to support families and has helped many parents to achieve the aims of the EHA's.

 School has hosted a number of courses for parents including Numeracy, Literacy, computing and helping their children with their Numeracy.
 The courses have helped parents to boost their self-esteem and self-confidence and also helped them to gain access to further education or to gain employment.

 School has a number of parent helpers in school, some of whom undertake specific tasks such as reading with a specific child and others who we offer places to support them through teaching assistant courses.

 Parents who help in school agree times and what they will be doing with the class teacher.
 All parent helpers must have an enhanced DBS check which the office staff can help them to obtain.
 Once the check has been completed parents liaise with the class teacher about which times they might be available.
 Once parents receive their DBS check and have taken it to the office to have the details entered on the school’s Central Register of Evidence, they will be able to start their agreed placement.

 When helping, parents must sign into the School Visitors book.